tobiascornille/toledo-dl/README.md

 ---
 Do every time:

-2. Sign in to Toledo with your student account.
+2. Sign in on Toledo with your student account.
+3. Open the Web Developer Tools panel with `ctrl+shift+i` or `f12`
-3. Extract the cookie header value from the first request on a toledo course page in your network tab, put the value into `cookies.txt`
+4. Extract the cookie header value from the first request on a toledo course page in your network tab, put the value into `cookies.txt`. *Make sure you're searching under the Request Headers*.
 ![cookie copy example](cookie-copy-example.png)
-4. Run the toledo-dl script as follows:
+5. Run the toledo-dl script as follows:

 ```
 python3 toledo-dl.py [INPUT_FILE]